riffomonas/RR_R25_2014/research_plan.md

   * Knowledge:
     * Experience writing a paper with a million versions (PhD comics)
     * Appreciation that an analysis is not a linear process
+    * History of using applications like Dropbox and Box
   * Misconceptions:
     * My project isn't big enough for all of this
     * Difference between binary (*.docx) and text files